infotechaaron/ActiveDirectoryLab/README.md

 <h2><strong>This tutorial is broken down into 10 steps:</strong>&nbsp;</h2>
 <ol>
 <li><a href="#step1">The first thing we're going to do is download and install Oracle VirtualBox, which is what we're going to use to run our virtual machines.</a><br /><br /></li>
-<li>After that's installed, we're going to download a Windows Server 2019 ISO that we're going to use to install on to the first of our two operating systems on the first of our two separate virtual machines (if that makes sense lol).<br /><br /></li>
+<li><a href="#step2">After that's installed, we're going to download a Windows Server 2019 ISO that we're going to use to install on to the first of our two operating systems on the first of our two separate virtual machines (if that makes sense lol).</a><br /><br /></li>
-<li>Next, after we have everything downloaded and installed, we're going to create our first virtual machine, which is going to be our domain controller, which is going to house Active Directory.<br /><br /></li>
+<li><a href="#step3">Next, after we have everything downloaded and installed, we're going to create our first virtual machine, which is going to be our domain controller, which is going to house Active Directory.</a><br /><br /></li>
-<li>We're going to give this virtual machine two network adapters: one is going to be used to connect to the outside internet, and the other one is going to be used to connect to the VirtualBox private network that the clients are going to connect to.<br /><br /></li>
+<li><a href="#step4">We're going to give this virtual machine two network adapters: one is going to be used to connect to the outside internet, and the other one is going to be used to connect to the VirtualBox private network that the clients are going to connect to.</a><br /><br /></li>
 <li>After our virtual machine is created, we're going to install Server 2019 on it and then we're going to assign IP addressing for the internal network.
 The external network will automatically get IP addressing from your home network or your home router, so we don't have to worry about properly subnetting and what/not (that&rsquo;s for a later video lol).<br /><br /></li>
 <li>After we have IP addressing set up, we're going to name the server and then we're going to install Active Directory and create our domain.<br /><br /></li>
 <li>Then, we're going to configure that and routing so the clients on the private network can reach the internet through the domain controller.<br /><br /></li>